signavio/tech-blog/_posts/2017-04-12-final-thesis-gisa.md

 ## Improve – matching your users’ needs

 So these findings let me to develop a couple of prototypes and mock-ups that are targeted to solve the interface’s weaknesses.
-You can find a couple of those prototypes below.
+The screenshots of the prototypes below show examples of a Process Manager inspired menu, a customizable set of BPMN elements, graphic trigger elements and many further functionalities, e.g. support for aesthetic arrangements.

 ![Prototype holding the BPMN elements in a side menu, and additional toolbar](../2017/signavio-workflow-prototype-side-menu.png)